The Classification of Two-Dimensional Extended Topological Field Theories: The Bordism Bicategory I: Gluing

 is the identity.

-In the purely topological setting (i.e. where these manifolds are {\em topological} manifolds) composition is clear and is given simply by gluing bordisms in the obvious way.
+In the purely topological setting (i.e., where these manifolds are {\em topological} manifolds) composition is clear and is given simply by gluing bordisms in the obvious way.
 In the smooth setting, gluing is mildly more complicated.
 A smooth structure on the topological manifold $S \cup_W S'$ is not uniquely determined by smooth structures on $S$ and $S'$.
 In addition one needs to specify a tubular neighborhood $W \times \R \hookrightarrow S \cup_W S'$ which is smooth when restricted to the collars $W_+ = W \times [0, \infty) \hookrightarrow S $ and $W_- = W \times (-\infty, 0] \hookrightarrow S' $.
 Different choices of collars generally induce different smooth structures on $S \cup_W S'$.
 Nevertheless, the resulting smooth manifolds are diffeomorphic, but by a non-canonical diffeomorphism (as we shall see shortly).
-This is sufficient to provided the bordism category with a well-defined composition and one easily verifies that it is, indeed, a category.
+This is sufficient to provide the bordism category with a well-defined composition and one easily verifies that it is, indeed, a category.

 In the higher categorical setting these mild difficulties are only amplified.
 In the bicategorical case what one is after is a bicategory whose objects are closed $(d-2)$-manifolds, $Y$, whose 1-morphism are compact $(d-1)$-dimensional 1-bordisms, $W$, between these and whose 2-morphisms are compact bordisms, $S$, between the 1-bordisms.
 Such a setup almost invariably requires the use of manifolds with corners.
 More seriously, in such a bicategory one must be able to glue the 1-morphisms ( 1-bordisms) horizontally.
-This is problematic because, as we have just seen, this gluing is not well defined on the nose, only up to {\em non-canonical} diffeomorphism.
-One may be tempted to take diffeomorphism classes 1-bordisms as the 1-morphisms, but such an approach is doomed to failure since one will be unable to construct a acceptable notion of 2-bordism.
+This is problematic because, as we have just seen, this gluing is not well defined on the nose, but only up to {\em non-canonical} diffeomorphism.
+One may be tempted to take diffeomorphism classes 1-bordisms as the 1-morphisms, but such an approach is doomed to failure since one will be unable to construct an acceptable notion of 2-bordism (there will be no well-defined composition of 2-bordisms).